michaelcalb/osu-rmc/README.md

 > In order to make osu!rmc work you need to have [Tosu](https://tosu.app) installed.
 * Download the [latest release of osu!rmc](https://github.com/michaelcalb/osu-rmc/releases).
 * Launch Setup.exe.
+* Despite needing Tosu opened to work, you are not supposed to use the dashboard for this game, neither moving its files to the `static` folder.
+* By default, Tosu accepts requests from any `localhost` port.
+[Follow these steps](#help-tosu-is-not-open) if you're having trouble.
 * After launching the app for the first time, open the settings and follow the setup instructions.

 > [!NOTE]